warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 You can run a [validator](/learn/glossary#validator) node and earn rewards while securing Warden’s network.

 - **Bring AI to your app**
-Warden allows you unleashing new user experiences by integrating AI into your application, protocol, or smart contract.
+Warden allows you to unleash new user experiences by integrating AI into your application, protocol, or smart contract.

 ## Documentation overview